Achievable logoAchievable logo

 Obtains signed receipt of brochures from a prospective client

-In addition to providing both the adviser’s and solicitor’s brochures, the promoter is required to obtain a signed receipt from the prospective client that simply affirms both disclosures were received.
-The investment adviser is required to maintain the signed receipt in their records.
+After delivering both the adviser’s brochure and the solicitor’s brochure, the promoter must obtain a signed receipt from the prospective client confirming both disclosures were received.
+The investment adviser must maintain the signed receipt in its records.

 Sidenote